 Catherine has generated hundreds of “loving food that loves you back” recipes, meeting the highest nutrition standards and the demands of discerning palates in adults and children alike.
 Her recipes have been widely featured in national media, including ABC News, O Magazine, Eating Well, Prevention Magazine, Woman’s World, Fitness, Shape, and many others.
 She is the co-author, with David, of ‘The Flavor Full Diet’ (Rodale, 2005), and a contributor to several other books including ‘The Way to Eat’ (Sourcebooks, 2002), ‘Cut Your Cholesterol’ (Reader’s Digest, 2003), and ‘Disease Proof’ (Hudson Street Press/Penguin, 2013).
 Her recipes also appear in many blogs geared toward busy health-conscious mothers, including: Catherine’s corner at Naturally Savvy , Taste of Health at HealthyDiningFinder.com.
 Her approach to loving food that loves you back has received high praise reviews, notably in a 2016 article in NewYork Wag magazine, entitled “The Marriage of Nutritious and Delicious!”.

 Along with her husband, Catherine is the co-creator of the Nutrition Detectives™ food label literacy program (Nutrition Detectives), now in use by thousands of schools all over the world.
 She has collaborated in the production of other health promotion programming, namely the Unjunk Yourself® music video program (see: Turn the Tide Foundation Programs), Yale Food Day 2015; “Toward a greener diet”, in collaboration with the Center for Science in the Public Interest, and the Highway To Health Festival 2015 in New York, in collaboration with Healthcorps.
 Catherine has led cooking classes for both adults and children, including a 2-week culinary summer camp at The Silo in New Milford, CT (Hunt Hill Farm Trust), and a healthy gourmet cooking tour at the central markets throughout Texas, alongside her husband Dr. David L. Katz.
-Catherine also presented alongside Master Chef Ron DeSantis, Director of Culinary Excellence at Yale University, for the Yale Alumni class of 75 reunion, longevity event.
+Catherine also presented alongside Master Chef Ron DeSantis, Director of Culinary Excellence at Yale University, for the Yale Alumni class of 75 reunion, longevity event, as well their Yale Foodie Event in the Spring of 2017.
 Catherine was the invited chef for the 2016 and 2017 Health series at the University of Massachussetts at Amherst, rated #1 campus food in the country by the Princeton review, and her Cuisinicity recipes have now been incorporated in their menu offerings.
+She is a proud member of the True Health Initiative, a growing coalition of more than 250 world-renowned health experts, that was founded by her husband Dr David Katz, and is committed to cutting through the noise and educating on only the time-honored, proven principles of lifestyle as medicine.

 Catherine has had primary responsibility for nourishing her family of 7, and raised 5 lean and healthy children in the process.
 She and David attribute much of their own health and vitality to Catherine’s cuisine as well.
 She and David live in Connecticut with their 3 beloved four-legged best friends, Barli, Bramble and Zouzou.
 Rebecca (28), Corinda (27), Valerie (22), Natalia (21) and Gabriel (18) have now flown the coop and continue on the tradition of Mom’s Cuisinicity cooking in their own kitchen!